jarikoi/berkeleycourse/lab_10/SparkStreaming.md

-Discretized Streams, or DStreams for short, is an architectural concept that essentially captures the fact that an incoming continuous stream is chunked in to discrete RDDs for Spark processing.
+Discretized Streams, or DStreams for short, is an architectural concept that essentially captures the fact that an incoming continuous stream is chunked into discrete RDDs for Spark processing.
 DStreams allows many of the transformations supported by RDD’s.
 Below you will find a list of some of them.
 The full list is available in the programming guide.